memtest86plus/memtest86plus/README.md

 GRUB as an intermediate bootloader.
 See the `Makefile` in the `build32` or `build64` directory for details.
-The ISO image is both legacy and UEFI bootable, so you need GRUB modules for both legacy and EFI boot installed on your build system.
+The ISO image is both legacy and UEFI bootable, so you need GRUB modules for both legacy and EFI boot installed on your build system (e.g. on Debian, the required GRUB modules are located in packages `grub-pc-bin`, `grub-efi-ia32-bin` and `grub-efi-amd64-bin`).
 You may need to adjust some path and file names in the make file to match the naming on your system.

 The GRUB configuration files contained in the `grub` directory are there for use on the test ISO, but also serve as an example of how to boot Memtest86+